Authentication and Two-Factor Authentication

 InterceptionGovernment or sophisticated attackers

-SMS is still better than no 2FA, but use authenticator apps when available.
+SMS is still better than no 2FA at all.
+But use an authenticator app when the service offers one.

 Account-Specific 2FA Setup